Welcome to digital (virtual) permits

 Q. My paper permit does not expire until later on in the year, but I have changed my vehicle, what do I do?

-A. Please email the Parking Services Team on email@example.com with the details of the permit (permit number, VRM and expiry date) and your address.
-If you will need a refund for any full outstanding months on your paper permit you will also need to provide us with the name of your bank, the account holders name, account number and sort code.
+A. Please email the Parking Services Team on firstname.lastname@example.org with the details of the permit (permit number, VRM and expiry date) and your address.
+If you need a refund for any full outstanding months on your paper permit you will also need to provide us with the name of your bank, the account holders name, account number and sort code.

 Need assistance with this service?